 During these mental, emotional and physiological transitions, it is important to identify the signs and symptoms that signal the need for additional support.
 These include:

-- Physical: headaches, insomnia, fatigue, sexual challenges, appetite changes, addiction
+- Physical: headaches, insomnia, fatigue, sexual challenges, appetite changes, alcohol problems

 - Emotional: anxiety, anger, unhappiness, irritability, despair, frustration, guilt